Ever heard the phrase “wedded to an idea” or “wedded to a service”?

 You pay $2.99 per user per month for the email service.

-G Suite is a complete Office Suite (along with email) that you can access from your browser and your mobile apps.
+Google Workspace (formerly G Suite) is a complete Office Suite (along with email) that you can access from your browser and your mobile apps.

 For basic package you pay $6 per user per month.

-G Suite comes in three variations and you can opt for a package according to your business needs:
+Google Workspace (formerly G Suite) comes in three variations and you can opt for a package according to your business needs:

 For an average business, the difference between Basic and Business/Enterprise plans is the space that one gets for the cloud storage.